Gladouu/Pulmonary-Embolism/README.md

 <p style="text-align: justify;">
 <p>

-This repository contains, <b>for the moment</b>, only an API for the prediction of Pulmonary Embolism (PE) from DICOM images.
+This repository contains, **for the moment**, only an API for the prediction of Pulmonary Embolism (PE) from DICOM images.

 </p>

 <p align="center">